douglascraigschmidt/LiveLessons/Java8/README.md

           applied to accumulate results in a stream.

 . ex15 - This example shows the limitations of using inherently
-         sequential Java 8 streams operations (such as iterate() and limit()) in the context of parallel streams.
+         sequential modern Java streams operations (such as iterate() and limit()) in the context of parallel streams.

 . ex16 - This program implements various ways of computing factorials
          for BigIntegers to demonstrate the performance of alternative